Giles Scott-Smith

-Giles Scott-Smith (born 1968, in High Wycombe, United Kingdom) is Dutch-British academic.
+Giles Scott-Smith (born 1968, in High Wycombe, United Kingdom) is a Dutch-British academic.
 He is a professor of transnational relations and new diplomatic history at Leiden University and serves as the dean of Leiden University College The Hague.

 Previously, he was a Senior Researcher at the Roosevelt Study Center in Middelburg and was appointed as the Ernst van der Beugel Chair in the Diplomatic History of Atlantic Cooperation since World War II at the Leiden University.

 Early life and education

 Professor Scott-Smith holds both Dutch and British passports.
 After pursuing higher education in Britain, he moved to the Netherlands where he resides since 1996.
 Giles Scott-Smith received his BA in European and Asian studies from the University of Ulster in 1991, with a dissertation on the economic and political relations between the European Community and Japan, and he received an MA in international relations at Sussex University in 1993, with a dissertation on the concept of globalization in Sociology and International Relations.
 He then moved to Lancaster University for a PhD in international relations, where he wrote his dissertation "The Politics of Apolitical Culture: The United States, Western Europe, and the Post-War 'Culture of Hegemony', graduating in 1998.
 Since then he has been researching and teaching International Relations and Cold War History.